Brittany-Reid/node_code_query/README.md

 1. Download and install Node.js and NPM (https://nodejs.org/en/)
 2. Clone this repository.
-3. Download the dataset and unzip into the data directory (https://doi.org/10.5281/zenodo.3836540) Our system requires an offline dataset of NPM readme files.
-This dataset is too large to upload to Github (600MB compressed, 2.6GB uncompressed).
-Please download the file from this link https://zenodo.org/record/3836540/files/readmes.zip?download=1, unzip it and put the containing JSON file into the data directory.
+3. Download the code snippet and package information data set (https://doi.org/10.5281/zenodo.3923490) and unzip into the data directory.
+Our system requires an offline dataset that is too large to upload to Github.
-4. (Optional) Download the info dataset from here: (https://doi.org/10.5281/zenodo.3898749).
-This contains information about packages such as dependancies, forks and stars.
-(Note: for now this is not filtered in anyway, we don't use it yet.
-I just need to include the link).
-5. Run `npm install` in the repository directory to install dependencies.
+4. Run `npm install` in the repository directory to install dependencies.

 ## Example